 - Business income

-What Does a Commercial Package Policy Offer Businesses?
+What Does a Commercial Package Policy (CPP) Offer Businesses?

-CPPs are designed with medium to large businesses in mind and offer far greater flexibility than the BOP, along with more robust insurance protection.
-The average CPP offers the same fundamental commercial property and general liability protection a BOP offers.
-From there, though, the customization possibilities are nearly limitless and include many of the options for coverage listed below:
+CPPs are designed with medium to large businesses in mind and offer great flexibility and robust insurance protection.
+The average CPP offers fundamental commercial property and general liability protection.
+The customization possibilities are nearly limitless and include many of the options for coverage listed below: